 APRA must conduct the annual performance test for each financial year and notify superannuation trustees in writing of APRA’s determination of the test results by a deadline to be worked out under the regulations.
 It is expected that APRA will publish the test results.
 [Schedule 1, item 7, subsections 60B(2), (3) and (4) of the SIS Act]

 APRA’s determination of the results of the annual performance test will not be a ‘reviewable decision’ within the meaning of the SIS Act.
 This is because the test results are based on product performance compared to relevant benchmarks over the assessment period.
 The methodology to calculate a product’s performance and benchmark will be clearly specified in regulations.
-This would not exclude judicial review associated with any procedural fairness obligations that may apply.

 The requirements for the annual performance test will be set out in regulations.
 [Schedule 1, item 7, subsection 60C(1) of the SIS Act]